mprat/practicepython/_posts/2022-07-17-40-error-checking.md

 {% highlight python %}
 >>> Guess a number between 1 and 9: testing
-ValueError as thrown
+ValueError is thrown
 {% endhighlight %}

 Notice how the program didn't crash spectacularly in the second case - it simply kept going!
 In the first case (when everything was OK with the input) the code in the "catch" block did not execute, and we didn't need it to.

 Adding a `try`/`catch` block to the code in the exercise will require some playing around with loops, but it can be done!
-Check out the [solution](% post_url 2022-04-10-40-error-checking-solution %) to see how.
+Check out the [solution]({% post_url 2022-07-24-40-error-checking-solution %}) to see how.

 ### Logical error handling